whs/runekit/README.md

 This project is [No Maintenance Intended](https://unmaintained.tech/).
 It is provided as-is and may not be actively maintained.
 There's no support, and no promise that pull requests will be reviewed and merged.
 In other word: I wrote this for my own use and there's no point in keeping it to myself so I'm sharing it.
-However, making it a proper open source project is an ongoing work that I'm not willing to do.
+However, maintaining it as a proper open source project is an ongoing work that I don't have the bandwidth to do.

 This project is [licensed](LICENSE) under GPLv3, and contains code from [third parties](THIRD_PARTY_LICENSE.md).
 Contains code from the Alt1 application.